Literature Camp—July 30 to August 1, 2021

 - Meditation and Worship—Worship in song and poetry, as well as discussion of what literature and poetry should mean to us as Anabaptists.
 It is of utmost importance for us to learn how we can better worship God and spread his Kingdom through our lives as creators.

 Camp will be at the beautiful River Ridge Mansion, hidden away in the woods near Franklin, PA.
 Lodging and meals will be provided.
-The mansion, usually called “The Castle,” was built by an oil baron in the early 1900s and has beautiful lawns and woods.
-Indoors, we plan to provide occasional espresso and historical music, as we did at Lit Camp 2019.
+The mansion, usually called “The Castle,” was built by an oil baron in the early 1900s and is a beautiful house with plenty of places, indoors and out, to curl up with a book or piece of blank paper.
+On Sunday, we worship and reflect in a little chapel on a hill that overlooks the Allegheny River valley.

 Address of River Ridge Mansion: